-Matt, from Indie Rock band Club of Suns, was one of the first songwriters to contact me about the Songsmiths project.
+Matt, from Alternative Rock band Club of Suns, was one of the first songwriters to contact me about the Songsmiths project.
 I could tell he understood what I was trying to do and would be easy to work with.
 I was also impressed by what the band was already doing to promote themselves on social media.
 They're all visually - as well as musically - creative and had been producing some cool artwork, photos and videos to post online.
 I liked their style, I liked their work ethic and, thank goodness, I liked their music!

 Matt auditioned Spaceman's Vertigo on August 31, 2017, soon after I had launched Songsmiths.
 I immediately heard it as a guitar-heavy rock song which, I found out later, wasn't what Matt had in mind.
-But he went with it and the band loves the result.
+But he went with it and the band loved the result.

 Matt's Audition (Spaceman's Vertigo)